 However, if you have six terrific ideas you want to express, break them up into two groups.

-Brain Clark wrote an excellent piece for content writers.
+Brian Clark wrote an excellent piece for content writers.
 He says that you need to address who, what, and how.
+It is an excellent example of three-part thinking when preparing your first draft.

 Yes, we all know that writing is easy.
 It only involves blood, toil, tears, and sweat.